NIR456/Net-Question/README.md

  - In ASP.NET Core, LINQ is commonly used to query databases, especially with Entity Framework Core, a popular object- relational mapping (ORM) framework.
 EF Core allows developers to interact with databases using C# objects, and LINQ provides a natural and efficient way to query and transform this data.

+## Types of APIs
+  **There are several types of APIs, each serving different purposes and operating in various ways.
+Here are some of the most common types:**

+### 1. REST API (Representational State Transfer)
+- *Principles*: Uses HTTP requests to perform CRUD operations (Create, Read, Update, Delete).
+- *Methods*: GET, POST, PUT, DELETE, PATCH.
+- *Characteristics*: Stateless, cacheable, uniform interface, client-server architecture.
+- *Use Case*: Web services, where scalability and simplicity are key.

+### 2. SOAP API (Simple Object Access Protocol)
+- *Principles*: Uses XML-based messaging protocol for exchanging information.
+- *Characteristics*: Strict standards, supports ACID compliance, built-in error handling.
+- *Use Case*: Enterprise-level applications requiring high security and complex transactions.

+### 3. GraphQL API
+- *Principles*: Developed by Facebook, allows clients to request only the data they need.
+- *Characteristics*: Single endpoint, flexible queries, strong typing, real-time updates.
+- *Use Case*: Applications needing complex queries and real-time data fetching.

+### 4. gRPC (Google Remote Procedure Call)
+- *Principles*: Uses HTTP/2 for transport, Protocol Buffers (Protobuf) for serialization.
+- *Characteristics*: High performance, supports multiple languages, bi-directional streaming.
+- *Use Case*: Microservices architecture where low latency and high throughput are essential.

+### 5. XML-RPC
+- *Principles*: Uses XML to encode its calls and HTTP as a transport mechanism.
+- *Characteristics*: Simplicity, good for lightweight data structures.
+- *Use Case*: Legacy systems and applications that still rely on XML.

+### 6. JSON-RPC
+- *Principles*: Similar to XML-RPC but uses JSON format.
+- *Characteristics*: Lightweight, simple to implement.
+- *Use Case*: Simple remote procedure call protocols needing minimal setup.

+### 7. WebSockets
+- *Principles*: Allows for full-duplex communication channels over a single TCP connection.
+- *Characteristics*: Real-time, persistent connection, low latency.
+- *Use Case*: Real-time applications like chat applications, live updates, and online gaming.

+### 8. OpenAPI (formerly Swagger)
+- *Principles*: Specification for building and documenting RESTful APIs.
+- *Characteristics*: Standardized, supports auto-generation of documentation, interactive API explorers.
+- *Use Case*: Creating, documenting, and consuming REST APIs.

+### Comparison and Use Cases
+- *REST vs SOAP*: REST is more flexible and easier to use with web applications, while SOAP is better for enterprise applications requiring high security and transaction management.
+- *GraphQL vs REST*: GraphQL offers more flexibility and efficiency for complex queries, whereas REST is simpler and more widely used.
+- *gRPC vs REST*: gRPC provides higher performance and is suitable for microservices, whereas REST is more broadly adopted and easier to implement.

+Choosing the right type of API depends on the specific needs of your application, such as the complexity of data interactions, performance requirements, and ease of implementation.
 ## Diff between Abstract class and interface
 ## Inheritance
 ## Polymorphism